fourhexagons/music-theory-practice/README.md

 ### Why this split?
 - **Node-compatible tests** are fast, reliable, and run automatically in CI/CD.
 - **Browser-only tests** cover UI, accessibility, and integration scenarios that require a real DOM.

-See comments in the test files and scripts for more details.